 - Provide you with a code to access your app THVS Learn , where you will find a range of courses to support young people and lead change in your school.
 Please contact your Virtual School teacher, or Shahirul Bashar for your code.

 - Offer assistance and guidance to complete a child's EHCP

-- Provide advice with setting wider targets during a PEP meeting
+- Provide advice regarding agreed outcomes during a PEP meeting